-The Washington State Department of Transportation is entrusted to maintain a safe condition of the roadways, but like any organization, they aren’t always perfect.
-Mistakes happen, and some highways, streets, or roads are not properly maintained.
+The Washington State Department of Transportation (WSDOT) is entrusted to maintain a safe condition of the roadways, but like any organization, it isn’t always perfect.
+Mistakes happen, and some highways, streets or roads are not properly maintained.
 Unfortunately, a failure to maintain the roadway can result in tragic, life-altering accidents for innocent drivers and their passengers.

 - Highway 2

 - Pike Street